 - 2. All leaves of absence must be approved by the associate dean for student affairs.
 Medical leaves also require the written recommendation of a physician on the staff of Yale Health, as described below.

 - 3. A student may be granted a leave of absence for up to two terms.
 Any leave approved by the associate dean for student affairs will be for a specified period.

 - 4. International students who apply for a leave of absence should consult with OISS regarding their visa status.

-- 5. A student on leave of absence may complete outstanding work in any course for which he or she has been granted extensions.
-He or she may not, however, fulfill any other degree requirements during the time on leave.
+- 5. A student on leave of absence may complete outstanding work in any course for which an extension has been granted.
+The student may not, however, fulfill any other degree requirements during the time on leave.

 - 6. A student on leave of absence is not eligible for financial aid, including loans; and in most cases, student loans are not deferred during periods of nonenrollment.

 - 7. A student on leave of absence is not eligible for the use of any University facilities normally available to enrolled students.

 - 8. A student on leave of absence may continue to be enrolled in Yale Health by purchasing coverage through the Student Affiliate Coverage plan.
 In order to secure continuous coverage from Yale Health, enrollment in this plan must be requested prior to the beginning of the term in which the student will be on leave or, if the leave commences during the term, within thirty days of the date the registrar was informed of the leave.
 Coverage is not automatic; enrollment forms are available from the Member Services Department of Yale Health, 203.432.0246.

 - 9. A student on leave of absence must notify the associate dean for student affairs (Frank Grosso) in writing of the intention to return at least eight weeks prior to the end of the approved leave.
 In addition, a returning student who wishes to be considered for financial aid must submit appropriate financial aid applications to the School’s financial aid office to determine eligibility.